Volunteer

 We have been able to continue our work thanks in part to grants from these foundations.
 We could not help feed those in need without support from the community!

-Contributing can also be done on AFR’s Facebook page and by sending a check to Athens Food Rescue, PO Box 1143, Athens, Ohio, 45701.
+More information about AFR is available at https://www.athensfoodrescue.com.
+Contributions can be sent to Athens Food Rescue, PO Box 1143, Athens, Ohio, 45701.

 1 in 6 American households are food insecure